-Although the law is not clear whether the accused requires someone's body to be convicted of California domestic battery, they could be imprisoned even if they touched a substance that is closely linked to the victim.
+Although the law is not clear whether the accused requires someone's body to be touched to be convicted of California domestic battery, one could be imprisoned even if they touched a substance that is closely linked to the victim.

-The spousal battery is only committed to a person with whom you have a sexual relationship.
+The spousal battery is only committed on a person with whom you have a sexual relationship.
 Under Penal Code Section 243(e)(1), it could be:

 - A former or current spouse